loopwerk/loopwerk.io/content/articles/2024-09-17-python-poetry-vs-uv.md

 ## Dependency groups
 Poetry supports multiple groups of dependencies within a project.
 For example you can add a dependency group `dev`, and `prod` and `test`, and each group can have dependencies added that won’t be installed by default.
 The `prod` group can contain `gunicorn`, `dev` can have `ruff` and `test` can contain `pytest` for example.
 You can specify which group to install with `poetry install --with dev`, and you can also install multiple groups.

 This is not possible with uv, as far as I can see.
 There are dev dependencies, but they are always getting installed.
 It seems this is only useful for when you publish your code to PyPI, not for when you’re writing an app, like a Django site.
 This is too bad, since now all dependencies for development, production and testing are always getting installed in every environment.
-Yes, that installation is a very fast but it would still be good to be able to have separate dependencies for production which you might not want to (or can not) install on your MacBook.
+Yes, that installation is very fast but it would still be good to be able to have separate dependencies for production which you might not want to (or can not) install on your MacBook.

 ## Updating dependencies
 Updating dependencies is quite easy in Poetry: